lakshithakr/SmartName/README.md

 # 🌐 SmartName — AI-Powered Domain Name Recommendation System

 **SmartName** is an intelligent domain name recommendation system powered by AI and Natural Language Processing (NLP).
-It suggests creative and relevant domain names based on user input — with support for English, Sinhala, and mixed-language suggestions.
+It suggests creative and relevant domain names based on user input.
 Ideal for entrepreneurs, developers, and branding teams launching new digital products or businesses.

 ---